The Abuse Survivor’s Toolbox

 FOR PROFESSIONALS AND ORGANIZATIONS

-This framework was designed to complement — not replace — clinical, legal, and advocacy work.
+This framework is designed to complement—not replace—clinical, legal, and advocacy work.

-Therapists, advocates, and mission-driven organizations use these tools to:
+Therapists, advocates, and organizations use these tools to:

 • reduce cognitive overload